 An ADEA-protected employee smiling in the office

-The Age Discrimination in Employment Act (ADEA) is a federal law that prohibits U.S. employers from discriminating against employees based on age.
-In particular, it provides protections to people over the age of 40.
+The ADEA is a federal law enforced by the U.S. Equal Employment Opportunity Commission (EEOC) that prohibits U.S. employers with 20 or more employees, state and local governments, employment agencies, labor organizations, and the federal government from discriminating based on age.
+In particular, it provides protection to people over 40 years of age.

-• The employee was subjected to age-related — discriminatory — verbal or physical conduct while at work
+• The employee was subjected to discriminatory, age-related verbal or physical conduct while at work

 • The conduct was unwelcomed by the employee